kpudysz/independenceScraper/Readme.md

 - SMTP_USER - SMTP user used for sending emails
 - SMTP_PASS - SMTP password used for sending emails
 - SMTP_RECIPIENT - SMTP recipient used for sending emails
+- MARKET_TOKEN - Market token used for fetching data from the market API
+- DISCORD_WEBHOOK - Discord webhook used for sending messages to the Discord channel

 After you have all required envs run ```yarn build``` and ```yarn start``` to start the app.